abender/needham-schroeder/README.md

 ## Authors and Contact

-seNS was written by Andreas Bender <bender86@arcor.de>
+seNS was written by Andreas Bender

-If you have any questions, remarks, suggestion, improvements, etc. feel free to drop a line at the address given above.

 ## License